Written by Fritz Nugent

 Lastly, back to grip strength and mortality.
 Can I JUST isolation-train my grip strength to increase my lifespan, you ask?
 Why of course NOT.
 Training your grip with hand-grippers or squeeze tasks WITHOUT loading your entire body won’t extend your life.
 Grip strength can be associated with nervous system potential and whole body strength.
 So a person with a strong grip is also (usually) strong in other physical ways.
 Have you ever met a strong person with a weak grip?
 Nope, never.
 We use our hands to get strong.
 And if we are strong, we use our hands.
 It works both ways.
 So get out there and carry some heavy $h&t today and every week until you die.

 Do you know what else helps your grip strength?
 Weightlifting and we have two options for you in our online programs – 3-Day and a 5-Day per week programs where you will receive workouts and feedback from Invictus Weightlifting Coach, Jared Enderton.
-The next cycle starts in February so reserve your spot now!
+Reserve your spot now!